Skip to Main Content

 • Preamble

 We, the faculty, staff and students of the University of North Florida, establish this compact to guide our participation in the governance of the University.
 We recognize that the authority for decision within the University resides by law in the Office of the University President and with the University Board of Trustees.
 Yet no institution of higher learning can achieve its mission in the absence of the direct participation of its members in the decisions that affect their work.
 This Constitution recognizes and protects the right of all members of the University community to participate at appropriate levels in University decisions without fear of sanction.
 Nothing contained in this document shall limit the legal authority of the President or the University Board of Trustees nor limit the legal rights of other members of the University community.
-Portions of this Constitution that conflict with the laws, rules, and regulations of competent higher authority and applicable collective bargaining agreements are null and void.
+In the event of an inconsistency between this Constitution and a federal or Florida law or regulation, Board of Governors or Board of Trustees regulation or policy, or an applicable collective bargaining agreement, such law, regulation, policy, or agreement shall supersede.

 • Section 1.
 General Obligations

-Members of the University community have an obligation to fulfill the responsibilities incumbent upon all citizens, as well as the responsibilities of their particular roles within the academic community.
-All members share the obligations to respect the fundamental rights of others as citizens, the rights of others based upon the nature of the educational process, the rights of the institution, and the right of members to fair and equitable procedures for determining when and upon whom penalties for violation of campus regulations should be imposed.
+Members of the University community have an obligation to fulfill the responsibilities incumbent upon them as members, as well as the responsibilities of their particular roles within the academic community.
+All members share the obligations to respect the fundamental rights of others as University community members, the rights of others based upon the nature of the educational process, the rights of the institution, and the right of members to fair and equitable procedures for determining when and upon whom penalties for violation of campus regulations should be imposed.

 • Section 2.
-Rights and Responsibilities Arising from Citizenship
+Rights and Responsibilities Arising from University Community Membership

-As citizens, members of the University community enjoy the same basic rights and are bound by the same responsibilities to respect the rights of others, as are all citizens.
-These responsibilities include engaging in civil discourse and respectful behavior toward all members of the university community in all avenues of communication.
-Among the basic rights are freedom of speech, freedom of press, freedom of peaceful assembly and association, freedom of political beliefs, freedom from personal force and violence, freedom from personal abuse, freedom of religion, and any adverse action based on a protected class as defined by the University .
+Members of the University community enjoy the same basic rights and are bound by the same responsibilities to respect the rights of others.
+These responsibilities include engaging in civil discourse and respectful behavior toward all members of the University community in all avenues of communication.
+Among the basic rights are freedom of speech, freedom of press, freedom of peaceful assembly and association, freedom of political beliefs, freedom from personal force and violence, freedom from personal abuse, freedom of religion, and any adverse action based on a protected class as defined by the University.
 Freedom of press implies the right of freedom from censorship in campus newspapers and other media, and the concomitant obligation to adhere to the canons of responsible journalism.
 It should be made clear in writings or broadcasts that editorial opinions are not necessarily those of the institution.
 The campus is not a sanctuary from the general law.
 The University does not stand in loco parentis for its members.
-Each member of the University community has the right to organize his or her own personal life and behavior, so long as it does not violate the law or agreements voluntarily entered into, and does not interfere with the rights of others or the educational process.
+Each member of the University community has the right to organize their own personal life and behavior, so long as it does not violate the law or agreements voluntarily entered into, and does not interfere with the rights of others or the educational process.

 • Section 3.
 Rights and Responsibilities Arising from the Educational Process